K

 That layer is Delta Lake.
 It is an open source storage format that Databricks developed.
 Delta Lake is what turns a regular folder of files on S3 into something you can query reliably, roll back if something goes wrong, and audit over time.

-The next article in this series goes much deeper on how data lakes, warehouses, and the Lakehouse compare, with diagrams.
+The next article in this series goes much deeper on how data lakes, warehouses, and the Lakehouse compare, with diagrams: Data Lake vs Data Warehouse vs Databricks Lakehouse.

 What you actually do inside Databricks

 Notebooks are where you write code.
 They support Python, SQL, R, and Scala.
 They look similar to Jupyter notebooks if you have used those before.
-You can run cells individually, share notebooks with teammates, and schedule them to run automatically.
+You can run cells one at a time, share notebooks with teammates, and schedule them to run automatically.

 Clusters are the compute resources that run your code.
 You spin up a cluster, attach it to your notebook, and then execute.
 In 2026, serverless compute has become the default for most workloads, which means Databricks manages the infrastructure for you and you just pay for what you use.